Rahe/simple-image-sizes/readme.txt

 4. Regenerating image sizes

 == Changelog ==
+* 2.2.5
+	* Debug the regeneration buggy !
+	* Complete the french translation
+	* Security update for single regeneration, include the nonce this time :)
 * 2.2.4
 	* Add security nonces for every actions
 	* Put the messages at the begining of the log